tibetan-nlp/annodoc/index.md

 generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.
 We follow the UD project and use three dependency relations for core arguments.
-The most agentive argument is labeled `nsubj`, the second argument (often a patient) is labeled `obj`, and the third argument is labeled `iobj`.
+The most agentive argument is labeled `nsubj`, the second and most affected argument (often a patient) is labeled `obj`, and the third and final argument is labeled `iobj`.
 It is understood that the second and third arguments rely on the existence of the first and second, respectively.
 Therefore, there can be no `obj` without an `nsubj`, and no `iobj` without an `obj`.
 This becomes important